kvuong22/finalproject/README.md

 ## Project Description

 This project will provide users a list of locations to see cherry blossom trees bloom in Japan.
-This includes the city name, the location site, and the estimated bloom time frame.
-The user can enter in a city and if the database has that city, it will display a list of the location site and estimated bloom time frame.
-If the city does not have a location site in the database, it will let the user know this.
+This includes the region name, the location site, and the estimated bloom time frame.
+The user can enter in a region and if the database contains that region, it will display a list of the location sites and estimated bloom time frame.
+If the region does not have a location site in the database, it will let the user know this.

 ## How to run